Guides / Building Search UI

 Getting started with Vue InstantSearch

-Vue InstantSearch is a Vue.js library that lets you create an instant search results experience using Algolia’s search API.
+Vue InstantSearch is a Vue.js library that lets you create a search results experience with Algolia.
+This tutorial generates code to:

-• Display and format the search bar and results
+• Display and format the search box and results

 • Use pre-built UI components (widgets) to filter results